Get your Teen Excited About Politics!

 - Start a petition.
 It may be hard work, but it's also quite literally a hands-on lesson in the democratic process.

 For a list of more balanced teen political sites, check out: www.freechild.org.

 Social networking sites aren't just teen fads—they have the power to bring kids together to share ideas.
 Encourage your child to assert their right to free assembly by joining one of the many political groups these sites offer.
 Each group offers information on the key issues, introduces key political players, and gives kids the opportunity to discuss issues in a safe and open forum.

 Watch Political Entertainment:

-The Daily Show, Real Time with Bill Maher, Dennis Miller, or YouTube.com are good bets for teens.
 Comedy and politics go hand-in-hand.
 With comedians on both the right and the left poking fun at political issues, there's never a dull moment.
-Simply showing your teen the fun side of politics may motivate him to stay informed.
+Simply showing your teen the fun side of politics may motivate them to stay informed.
 Take it a step further by watching the show with your child, taking note of these jokes and their context.
-If she didn't catch that comparison to Watergate, go online or head to the library.
-Her drive to get the joke will spur her on.
+If your child didn't catch that comparison to Watergate, go online, or head to the library.
+Your teen's drive to get the joke will spur on continual learning.

-Now's the time to kick-start your teenager's political interests—not only will it boost those social studies scores, but it will give her a life lesson in citizenship.
+Now's the time to kick-start your teenager's political interests—not only will it boost those social studies scores, but it will give your child a life lesson in citizenship.
 Vive La Revolution!